Gémonval coal mines: Second period of operation

 In response to wartime shortages, the BRGG conducted new searches between 1942 and 1944, circumventing occupant quotas.
 The Vy-lès-Lure concession was reopened, but the Corcelles concession was not.

 In the 1940s, the staff included a mining engineer, a clerk, a domestic worker, a master miner, three miners, five rollers, four laborers, two machinists, two firemen, a carpenter, and a blacksmith with an assistant, and seven washers (two for coal, five for pyrite).
-The coal was sorted and underwent a series of washes to separate pyrite, which was subsequently utilized by a chemical company, "La Chemiquerie."
+The coal was sorted and underwent a series of washes to separate pyrite, which was subsequently used by a chemical company, "La Chemiquerie."
 For each hectoliter of raw product, the washing process yielded 70 liters of washed coal for local sale, 7 kg of pyrite, and 13 liters of small coal for steam engines.

 The issue of water infiltration has been a persistent challenge at Gémonval.
 At the Fourneau shaft, the volume of water infiltration ranges from 150 cubic meters per day during the summer months to 200 m^{3} per day during the winter.
 The water is managed through an 8 m^{3} reservoir carved into the gypsum.
 The water is then brought to the surface by a plunger pump powered by a single-action, direct-drive steam engine, capable of lifting up to 85 liters per piston stroke and 500 m^{3} per day.